-- Intelligence: (abbreviated I.Q.): The raw brain power of a Character, quickness of wit, insight.
-In the game, IQ determines how many Training Levels (19.0) a Character can have, how easily he can learn new skills, and such. - Luck: Rather than a quasi-pseudo-occult phenomenon, the Luck rating is more of a Character's subliminal intuition, telling him when to duck, jump, yell, smile, whatever.; It is generally used as a "miscellaneous" Saving Throw rating (sec.
-10.0) when everything else fails, or for situations not covered by other attributes. - Marksmanship (abbreviated Mk.): How good the Character is with a gun; accuracy.
-This number or less must be rolled to hit in Ranged Combat (7.0) - Mass: Since actual weight has to do with the amount of gravity available at any one time, this factor is quantified in a Mass rating.
-At normal Earth gravity, a Mass of 1 would equal 1 pound. - Occupation: A Character's present source of income, or job.
-A list of some of the major Occupations can be found on the Occupation Table (3.11). - Force Affinity: A quantification of how easily a Character is able to learn about the Force.
-A Character's Force Affinity is used during training to help determine how many points are added to his Force Rating. - Force Rating: The maximum amount of the Force a Character can presently channel.
+Intelligence: (abbreviated I.Q.): The raw brain power of a Character, quickness of wit, insight.
+In the game, IQ determines how many Training Levels (19.0) a Character can have, how easily he can learn new skills, and such.

+Luck: Rather than a quasi-pseudo-occult phenomenon, the Luck rating is more of a Character's subliminal intuition, telling him when to duck, jump, yell, smile, whatever.; It is generally used as a "miscellaneous" Saving Throw rating (sec.
+10.0) when everything else fails, or for situations not covered by other attributes.

+Marksmanship (abbreviated Mk.): How good the Character is with a gun; accuracy.
+This number or less must be rolled to hit in Ranged Combat (7.0)

+Mass: Since actual weight has to do with the amount of gravity available at any one time, this factor is quantified in a Mass rating.
+At normal Earth gravity, a Mass of 1 would equal 1 pound.

+Occupation: A Character's present source of income, or job.
+A list of some of the major Occupations can be found on the Occupation Table (3.11).

+Force Affinity: A quantification of how easily a Character is able to learn about the Force.
+A Character's Force Affinity is used during training to help determine how much is added to his Force Rating.

+Force Level: A numerical abstraction of the Character's Force Rating that is used as a basis to determine the strength of many Force Powers.
+Refer to the Force Points Table (17.6) to determine what Force Level a Force Rating gives.

+Force Points: A numerical abstraction of the Character's Force Rating that is generally used when dice are involved in a particular test of the Characters Force ability (such as Saving Throws, etc.)

+Refer to the Force Points Table (17.6) to determine how many Force Points a Force Rating gives.

+Force Rating: The maximum amount of the Force a Character can presently channel.
 At birth, all Characters have a Force Rating of zero (0).
 Basically it can only be raised above that with special training (exception: sec.
 17.2).
 Only Jedi Knight Characters, or Characters with childhood training in the Force (sec.
-19.2, 19.6) will start the game with a Force Rating greater than zero. √Force Rating means the Square Root of the Force Rating.
-3√Force Rating means the Cube Root of the Force Rating.
-Refer to the Square/Cube Root Table (17.64).
+19.2, 19.8) will start the game with a Force Rating greater than zero.

-- Social Class: A quantification of a Character's present social standing.
-Upward mobility is a definite possibility in the Early Empire, and is sought by some as the prime objective in life. - Stamina (abbreviated Stam.): The amount of "wind" a Character has; how long he can hold his breath, continue uninterrupted exertion such as running, lifting heavy objects, swinging a Lightsaber, and the like. - Strength (abbreviated St.): The actual brute force a Character is able to muster.
+Social Class: A quantification of a Character's present social standing.

+Upward mobility is a definite possibility in the Early Empire, and is sought by some as the prime objective in life.

+Stamina (abbreviated Stam.): The amount of "wind" a Character has; how long he can hold his breath, continue uninterrupted exertion such as running, lifting heavy objects, swinging a Lightsaber, and the like.

+Strength (abbreviated St.): The actual brute force a Character is able to muster.
 Controls his ability to lift and carry objects, force open locked doors or hatches,the amount of power he can apply to a blow, and so on.
 A Character can carry a maximum of 10x his St. in pounds of weight, but for each double multiple of his St. (2x, 4x, 6x, 8x, 10x) a Character is carrying in pounds of weight (not Mass points), subtract one each from the Character's effective Dex., Agil., and Move.